Own goal: Association football

-The most infamous own goal was perhaps that of Andrés Escobar of Colombia in the 1994 FIFA World Cup which lost the match against the United States and knocked Colombia out; a week later, Escobar was shot dead in Colombia by a drug gang member whose boss had lost betting on the match.
+The most own goals by a player is held by Irish footballer Richard Dunne with 10 own goals in his career and the most own goals by a club is held by English team Everton F.C.
+The most infamous own goal was perhaps that of Andrés Escobar from Colombia in the 1994 FIFA World Cup which ended in a 2–1 loss against the United States and knocked Colombia out; a week later, Escobar was shot dead in Colombia by a drug gang member whose boss had lost betting on the match.

 The fastest own goal in history is believed to have been scored by Torquay United defender Pat Kruse, eight seconds into a match against Cambridge United in January 1977.

 Another notable own goal was scored in a 1994 Caribbean Cup match between Barbados and Grenada.
 To advance in the competition Barbados needed to win by a margin of 2 or more goals.
 Because they were winning by just one goal as the match was nearly over, they deliberately scored an own goal to take the match into extra time to give themselves an opportunity to score a goal in extra time.
 Due to unusual tournament rules, this would not only win the game but also be worth 2 goals allowing them to advance on goal difference.

+The most own goals scored in a match was 149 when SO Emyrne deliberately scored 149 own goals for AS Adema to protest a refereeing decision.
+The final score ended as 149–0; it was the biggest loss in a top division match.

 Ice hockey

 If a goal is scored by a player on the defending team, credit for the goal goes to the last player on the other team to have touched the puck; this is because own goals in hockey are typically cases where the player so credited had the shot deflected, but this convention is used even where this is not the case.
 Occasionally, it is also credited to the closest player to the goal from the other team if he is determined to have caused the opposing player to shoot it into the wrong net.
 Assists are not awarded on an own goal because the defending team has possession of the puck between any pass and the goal itself.
-Occasionally in the NHL, players have directed the puck into their own empty net, either late in the game or because of a delayed penalty call.
+Occasionally in the National Hockey League, players have directed the puck into their own empty net, either late in the game or because of a delayed penalty call.
 This was the situation which resulted in Billy Smith of the New York Islanders becoming the first goaltender to receive credit for a goal in the NHL.
-In some parts of Canada, an own goal is referred to as a limoges.
-The term is believed to have originated in New Brunswick (approximately 1970) and became more common in the greater Toronto region starting in the 1990s.
+Indeed, of the 20 goals scored by goaltenders in the NHL, 8 were the result of an own goal.